hitrefresh/r3/README.md

 ___

-You can use the [editor on GitHub](https://github.com/prabhavagrawal/r3/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/prabhavagrawal/r3/edit/master/README.md) to maintain and preview this content.